Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced person in your field I think I’d be a great fit for this role.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced [Your profession] I am confident that I will make the ideal choice for this job.

-Thank you for taking a look at my application.
-I look forward to having a conversation with you.
+Thank you for considering my application.
+I am looking forward to having a conversation with you.

 Sincerely,